-Working as part of a health care team in hospitals and residential care centres, dietitians are responsible for assessing the nutritional needs of patients/residents, planning appropriate diets and educating patients and their families about dietary change.
-They will liaise with doctors, other health care professionals and the food service department in order to ensure the nutritional needs of patients and residents are met.
+Working as part of a health care team in hospitals and residential care centres, clinical dietitians are responsible for assessing the nutritional needs of patients/residents, planning appropriate therapeutic diets and educating patients and their families about any dietary changes needed.
+Clinical dietitians liaise with doctors, nursing staff and other allied health care professionals as well as the food service department in order to ensure the nutritional needs of patients/residents are met.

-Dietitians help people recovering from illness or surgery and those with health problems like diabetes, heart disease or swallowing difficulties and poor appetite.
-In order to work in specialist areas such as paediatrics, gastroenterology and renal, several years of experience and continual professional development is usually required.
-Accredited Practising Dietitian (APD) status is normally required for clinical dietitian positions.
+Clinical dietitians help people with health problems like diabetes, heart disease or swallowing difficulties and poor appetite as well as those recovering from illness or surgery.
+In order to work in specialist areas such as paediatrics, gastroenterology and renal nutrition, several years of experience and continual professional development is usually required.
+Accredited Practising Dietitian (APD) status is usually required for clinical dietitian positions.

-The responsibilities of a clinical dietitian in a hospital include public and private inpatients and outpatients.
+The responsibilities of a clinical dietitian in a hospital include care of inpatients and outpatients.
 The workload of a clinical dietitian will vary depending on their experience and expertise and also the size of the hospital.
 For example, in a large hospital there is usually a team of dietitians who are each allocated to look after particular wards such as general medical, surgical and intensive care.
 Alternatively, some hospitals will only have a sole dietitian employed or a consultant dietitian.

 - Accredited Practising Dietitian

 - Clinical Dietitian

 - Clinical Specialist Dietitian